ljufa/rsplayer/docs/README.md

 # Roadmap

 ## Features
+* [ ] Make artist/album/song as a link on playback page
+* [ ] Implement MQTT or other homeassistant friendly communication channel
 * [x] Show files as a tree
 * [x] Show media library (artist/album) as a tree
 * [x] Web radio browse/play